NREL/openstudio-urban-measures/website/README.md

 mongod
 ```

-In a separate console install the gem dependencies
+In a separate console, install the gem dependencies

 ```
 bundle install